Joinesty/nullafi-csharp-sdk-examples/README.md

 ---------------

-- To get started with the Examples, get a API Key from the Configuration page of your app in the [Settings Page - API Key][settings-api-key].
+- To get started with the Examples, get a API Key from the Configuration page of your app in the Settings Page -> API Key.
 You can use this token to make calls for your own Nullafi account.

 - All vaults and tokens examples are in `NullafiSDKExamples/Examples` folder.